 Matthias Baldwin: Church Builder

-Matthias W. Baldwin (179-1866) was a clever and hard-working businessman who built the Baldwin Locomotive Works (BLW) into the largest locomotive factory in the world, at its peak in 1900 providing employment to 18,000 of Philadelphia's citizens.
+Matthias W. Baldwin (December 10, 1795- September 7, 1866) was a clever and hard-working businessman who built the Baldwin Locomotive Works (BLW) into the largest locomotive factory in the world, at its peak in 1900 providing employment to 19,000 of Philadelphia's citizens.
 Factories in our neighborhood that supported the work done at BLW employed thousands more.
-In these days of corporation bashing, beneficence is not the first word associated with the idea that a person starts a business from nothing; builds a product needed by the public; and gives a livelihood to thousands to feed and house their families.
+In the current era of corporation bashing, beneficence is not the first word associated with a person who starts a business from nothing, builds a product needed by the public, and gives a livelihood to thousands in order to feed and house their families.
 Job creation is beneficence.

-Many successful business persons, don't stop with just job creation.
+Many successful business people do more than just create jobs.
 Matthias Baldwin became involved with the community to further enrich it.
 He helped start the Franklin Institute in 1834 to give more formal technical training to his workers.
-He was an abolitionist who started a school for colored children, using the vernacular of the time, and subsidized the teachers' salaries.
-His greatest interest was in strengthening the spiritual core of the community, and in that effort he devoted time and significant financial resources.
-Here are a few of them.
+He was an abolitionist whose stance led to decreased business from southern states.
+He was asked in 1837 to take time off from his young business and family to attend the State convention in Harrisburg, to fight against the disenfranchisement of black men in Pennsylvania.
+His greatest interest was in strengthening the spiritual core of the community, and to that effort he devoted time and significant financial resources.
+What follows are descriptions of the churches he helped establish.
 None of these buildings are in the current Baldwin Park neighborhood, but all were prominent buildings in Philadelphia, and two still exist.
-The West Green Street Presbyterian Church at 19th and Green Street, built in 1860, is in our neighborhood, under a different sect, but this seems not to have been funded by Baldwin.
 Much of the information for this article was condensed from a 237-page 1867 memorial to Matthias Baldwin and from the 1895 311-page book The Presbyterian Church in Philadelphia.

 Matthias Baldwin is pictured in lower right.

-Matthias W. Baldwin was raised a Presbyterian but had been relatively apathetic, although he did attend services and was a teacher in the Sabbath School at the First Presbyterian Church on Washington Square.
-A religious awakening in his late 30's, an awakening brought on by a family tragedy, increased his devotion to the church.
+Matthias W. Baldwin was raised a Presbyterian but had been relatively apathetic.
+He became inspired after hearing minister Thomas H. Skinner at the Arch Street Presbyterian Church (the Fifth Presbyterian Church at 10th and Arch Street).
+In 1831 he switched his church affiliation to the First Presbyterian Church on 7th and Locust under the influence of Minister Albert Barnes.
+A religious awakening in his late 30's, an awakening brought on by family tragedies, increased his devotion to the church.
 He had married a distant cousin, Sarah Crane Baldwin, in 1824.
-The next year they had a daughter, Mary Louisa, followed by a newborn death of a daughter in 1826, the surviving of another daughter in 1828, and then the loss of at least two sons shortly after birth.
-Another son, Hampden, was born in 1833 and was the joy of Matthias' life, but the child died of the croup in 1835.
-In the patriarchal business society of his time, not having a son to turn the business over to was devastating.
+The next year they had a daughter, Mary Louisa, followed by a newborn death of a daughter in 1826; the surviving of another daughter in 1828; and then the loss of at least two infants shortly after birth.
+Another son, Hampden, was born in 1833 and was the joy of Matthias' life, but the child died of the scarlet fever in 1835.
+In the patriarchal business society of his time, not having a son to whom to hand down the business was devastating.

-His liked to name churches after Biblical hills, and his being the biggest contribution, he had naming rights: Calvary Presbyterian Church.
+He liked to name churches after Biblical hills, and his contribution being the biggest, he had naming rights: Calvary Presbyterian Church.
 I suppose he could have included his name in the church name, as was done with the Disston Memorial Church in Tacony in 1886, or is done ad nauseum today with competing philanthropists who insist on centuries old institutions being renamed for them, but Matthias W. Baldwin was a modest man.
-The name Calvary, the hill in Jerusalem on which Christ was crucified, would do.
+The name Calvary, the hill in Jerusalem on which Christ was crucified, would suffice.

 Baldwin always intended that any church he supported would start off with no debt: the land, building, and furnishings would be paid off when the church opened.
-With this start, he expected that income derived from church activities and pew rents would go towards the establishment of new Sunday schools and churches, especially in the neediest communities.
+With this start, he expected that income derived from church activities and pew rents would go towards the establishment of other Sunday schools and churches, especially in the neediest communities.
 The Calvary Church established a Sunday school for such a community at 24th and Fairmount Avenue in 1855, and growth required a bigger building and church.
 In 1856, funded mostly by Baldwin, the Olivet Presbyterian Church was established in a chapel and lecture room at the southwest corner of 22nd and Wallace Streets.
-Even more space was soon needed, and a gift of $20,000 from Baldwin helped erect the larger connecting church at the northwest corner of 22nd and Mount Vernon Street.
-This seated 1200.
+Even more space was soon needed, and a gift of $20,000 from Baldwin helped erect the larger connected church building at the northwest corner of 22nd and Mount Vernon Street.
+This seated 1,200.
 In 1896 the original chapel at the southwest corner of 22nd and Wallace Streets was replaced with a new chapel and Sabbath School.
 A storm in 1945 blew the roof off the church building, resulting in the whole church building being condemned (can you use that word about a church?).
 The chapel part of the two building complex was refitted with a sanctuary and still exists.
-For more on Olivet Church see the outside link here.
+For more on Olivet Church see the outside links here (brief) and here (longer).

 Photo from the southeast in 1895 showing the church in foreground and the chapel behind.
 Baldwin had originally offered a piece of land he owned, valued at $6,000, at 24th and Spring Garden Streets for the church site.
-The block at 22nd and Washington Streets (the latter now Mount Vernon), owned by the heirs of Robert Morris, was purchased after selling off the Baldwin property.
-According to descriptions at the time, one could look east from the 22nd Street site and see 'nothing for half a mile."
+The block at 22nd and Washington Streets (the latter now Mount Vernon Street), owned by the heirs of Robert Morris, was purchased with the proceeds from the sale of the Baldwin property.
+According to descriptions at the time, one could look east from the 22nd Street site and see "nothing for half a mile."

 Sunday finest for Sunday school in 1914.

-This is the second chapel building, finished in 1896, and the current church building.
+This is the second chapel building, finished in 1896, and currently the church building.

-Due to the Fairmount Parkway planned demolitions, the Covenant Church congregation at 22nd and Callowhill Streets merged with and moved to the Olivet Church in 1908.
+Due to the Fairmount Parkway planned demolitions, the Covenant Church congregation at 22nd and Callowhill Streets merged with and moved to the Olivet Church in 1908 to form Olivet Covenant Church.

 The chapel, now church, at 22nd and Wallace Streets.